Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Door edges (if mounted in a router table)

-For my cabinet doors I use a 3HP Dewalt plunger router set into a router table.
-With easy adjustment (the “plunge”) and large horsepower with variable speed it can handle router bits from large to small for all styles of doors.
+I use a Bosch router set into a router table for my cabinet doors.
+With easy adjustment and ample horsepower with variable speed, it can handle router bits from large to small for all styles of doors.

-I’d recommend against a smaller, hand-held plunge router if you plan on making more than a few doors.
-While they might be cheaper they can’t hold up to large router bits and aren’t designed for use in a router table.
+I’d recommend against a smaller, hand-held router with less than 2HP if you plan on making more than a few doors.
+While they might be cheaper, they can’t hold up to oversized router bits and aren’t designed for use in a router table.

 2. Table Saw for Cutting Panels and Rail Material